grafana/grafana/docs/sources/datasources/graphite/query-editor/index.md

 By default, Grafana consolidates data points using the `avg` function.
 To control how Graphite consolidates metrics, use the Graphite `consolidateBy()` function.

+{{% admonition type="note" %}}
-> **Note:** Legend summary values (max, min, total) can't all be correct at the same time because they are calculated client-side by Grafana.
+Legend summary values (max, min, total) can't all be correct at the same time because they are calculated client-side by Grafana.
-> Depending on your consolidation function, only one or two can be correct at the same time.
+Depending on your consolidation function, only one or two can be correct at the same time.
+{{% /admonition %}}

 ### Combine time series